MongoDB Utilities¶

 mongorestore

-will not overwrite existing documents nor update, it will only insert.
-It also does not wait for a response from the target server, and any insertion failures are logged to the target logs, not to STDOUT
+won’t overwrite or update existing documents unless replaying oplog events, it only inserts.
+Any insertion failures are logged to the target logs, not to STDOUT

 .